apriltuesday/staff-of-deep-learning/README.md

 ## Examples

-See cherry-picked samples in `examples.txt`.
+See cherry-picked samples in `examples.md`.

 ## FAQs